azurestandard/azure-angular-providers/README.md

 will return a *new* `Product` instance with the following properties:

+* `product`, the data for the project as returned from the API.
 * `packaging`, an array of `PackagedProduct` instances with the various packaging options for the product.
 * `packaged`, the currently selected `PackagedProduct` (which is also